iamrayw/freakfinder/README.md

 # freakfinder
-python script to find hosts that are vulnerable to freak finder
+python script to find hosts that are vulnerable to Freak Attack